 Fort Worth Criminal Attorney Adam Nicholson graduated first in his law school class and Summa Cum Laude from Texas A&M University School of Law.
 During law school Adam worked for the offices of the Tarrant County Criminal District Attorney, the United States Attorney, and the Federal Public Defender.
 Adam has worked on a wide variety of criminal cases, and his experience includes work on death penalty litigation, briefs to the United States Supreme Court, and preparing cases for Tarrant County grand juries.

 Austin Criminal Attorney Joseph O’Bell graduated from the University of Texas at Brownsville with a B.A. in Government.
-Mr. O’Bell later graduated from Thomas M. Cooley Law School in Lansing, Michigan in 2008.
-Mr. O’Bell has practiced criminal law and civil litigation since 2009.
-He served as Planning & Zoning Commissioner from 2012-2015.
-He also worked for Governor Rick Perry and Governor Greg Abbott from 2014-2016.
+Mr. O’Bell later graduated from Thomas M. Cooley Law School in Lansing, Michigan and has been practicing criminal law and civil litigation.
+He has served as Planning & Zoning Commissioner.
+He also worked for Governor Rick Perry and Governor Greg Abbott.

 Austin Criminal Attorney Chirs Parks served as an Assistant District Attorney with the Harris County District Attorney’s Office in Houston.
 While an Assistant District Attorney, he prosecuted a wide variety of misdemeanor and felony cases in County Criminal Courts and District Courts, from grand jury indictment through jury trial.
 Mr. Parks left the Harris County District Attorney’s Office as a felony prosecutor and now represents people charged with a wide range of criminal offenses from misdemeanors to high level felonies.

 Austin Criminal Attorney Michael Parsons graduated with honors from Texas State University with a B.S. in Geography and a minor in Anthropology.
-Mr. Parsons later graduated from St. Mary’s University School of Law in San Antonio, Texas in 2011.
+Mr. Parsons later graduated from St. Mary’s University School of Law in San Antonio, Texas.
 During his third year, Michael wrote an extensive paper dealing with the adverse consequences of appointed counsel for those individuals unable to afford proper legal representation.
 His paper was part of the report reviewed by the Bexar County Task Force on Indigent Defense.
-Mr. Parsons currently works as a criminal defense trial attorney for the firm and often times is called upon to bond his clients out of jail at all hours of the day and night.
+Mr. Parsons currently works as a criminal defense trial attorney for the firm.

 Austin Criminal Attorney Thad Thomason has been representing Texas citizen’s accused of crimes for over 15 years.
 Criminal defense has been the focus of Thad’s practice for over a decade while at the Dunham & Jones.
-Mr. Thomason graduated from Texas Tech University in 1995 and received his legal education with honors from Texas Tech University School of Law in 1999.
+Mr. Thomason graduated from Texas Tech University and received his legal education with honors from Texas Tech University School of Law.
 During his legal career, he has prevailed in numerous jury trials including ones in Travis, Williamson and Bastrop counties.
 Mr. Thomason has also convinced the court to suppress evidence in cases resulting in the dismissal of client’s cases.

 Austin Criminal Attorney Jim Wilson practices Civil and Criminal trial law, in State and Federal Court, including plaintiffs’ personal injury, products liability, aggravated robbery, aggravated kidnapping, aggravated assault, murder, assault, DWI, and contract disputes.